ADLINK/adlink-nxp-android/README.md

 ### 5.1 USB Type A

 * All USB type A ports are validated.
-* Any storage device connected on these ports will be mounted at /mnt/media_rw
+* Any storage device connected on these ports will be mounted at "/mnt/media_rw" location.
 * Device can also be accessed from Android GUI.